apache/spark/docs/apache-airflow/concepts/tasks.rst

 These both do exactly the same thing, but in general we recommend you use the bitshift operators, as they are easier to read in most cases.

-By default, a Task will run when all of its upstream (parent) tasks have succeeded, but there are many ways of modifying this behaviour to add branching, only wait for some upstream tasks, or change behaviour based on where the current run is in history.
+By default, a Task will run when all of its upstream (parent) tasks have succeeded, but there are many ways of modifying this behaviour to add branching, to only wait for some upstream tasks, or to change behaviour based on where the current run is in history.
 For more, see :ref:`concepts:control-flow`.

 Tasks don't pass information to each other by default, and run entirely independently.
 If you want to pass information from one Task to another, you should use :doc:`xcoms`.